-Chronic pain affects 1 in 4 adults in the US and is a leading cause of disability (1).
-Traditionally the golden rule has been that the pain must be resolved before a return to function or a reduction in disability can occur.
+Chronic pain affects one in four adults in the US, where it is considered a leading cause of disability (1).
+Traditionally, the golden rule has been that the pain must be resolved before a return to function in order to reduce likelihood of disability.

 But has this rule sacrificed healthy patterns of behaviour and responding?

-Acceptance and Commitment Therapy (ACT) proposes instead that quality of life despite continuing pain can be increased through:
+Acceptance and Commitment Therapy (ACT) proposes instead that quality of life can be increased, despite continuing pain, by:

 - Changing one’s relationship to pain